Ilan-Goren/ASEProject/README.md

-# ASEProject - N-Queens and Polysphere Solvers
+# ASEProject - N-Queens, Polysphere Pyramid, and Polyhex Tetrahedron Solvers

 ## Project Description
-This project is a Django-based web application that provides solutions to both the N-Queens and Polysphere puzzles.
-Users can solve the classic N-Queens problem by specifying the board size, or explore possible solutions for the Polysphere puzzle using a user-friendly interface.
+This project is a Django-based web application that provides solutions to the N-Queens, Polysphere pyramid, and Polyhex tetrahedron puzzles.
+Users can solve the classic N-Queens problem by specifying the board size or explore possible solutions for the Polysphere and Polyhex puzzles using a user-friendly interface.

 ## Features
 - **N-Queens Solver**: An interactive solver that supports various board sizes (e.g., 4x4, 8x8).
 - **Polysphere Solver**: Displays all possible solutions for arranging pieces on a puzzle board.
+- **Polysphere Pyramid Solver**: Displays all possible solutions for arranging pieces on a pyramid-shaped board.
+- **Polyhex Tetrahedron Solver**: Display all possible solutions for arranging pieces on a tetrahedron-shaped board.
 - **User-Friendly Interface**: Visual, intuitive, and easy to use.
 - **Puzzle Modes**: Options to solve puzzles yourself or view pre-generated solutions.